-IIE Hawaii recognizes and rewards students who choose to enroll in courses after they have completed their original program.
-If you return to IIE Hawai'i within 3 years after your graduation date, you will receive a 50% discount on your registration fee.
+If you return to IIE Hawai'i within 3 years after your original enrollment, you will receive a 50% discount on your registration fee.
+From the 3rd enrollment, 100% of registration fee is waived.

 Hale Aloha is a female-only residence located in a nice neighborhood just outside of Waikiki, about a 30 minute walk to school.
 Waikiki Ena House, for men and women, is only a 10 minute walk to the school.
 Diamond Head House is a 20 minute bus ride to school located across the street from Kapiolani Community College and a few blocks away from the Diamond Head State Monument.
 McCully Shared Apartment, for men and women, is only about 15-20 minute walk to school and beach.
 In all accommodations, students share living and dining areas, and cook their own meals and do their own cleaning.
 No daily housekeeping service is available.